-TEXT-S&P Rates ICICI Bank's Proposed Sr Unsecd Notes 'BBB-'
+TEXT-S&P rates ICICI Bank's proposed sr unsecd notes 'BBB-'

-SINGAPORE (Standard & Poor‘s) Jan.
-9, 2013--Standard & Poor’s Ratings Services today assigned its ‘BBB-’ long-term issue rating to a proposed issue of Singapore dollar-denominated senior unsecured notes by ICICI Bank Ltd. (foreign currency BBB-/Negative/A-3).
-The rating on the notes reflects the long-term issuer credit rating on the bank.
+Sept 14 - Standard & Poor’s Ratings Services today assigned its ‘BBB-’ issue rating to the proposed issue of renminbi-denominated senior unsecured notes by ICICI Bank Ltd. (foreign currency BBB-/Negative/A-3).
+The rating on the notes reflects the long-term counterparty credit rating on the bank.

 The proposed notes will constitute direct, unconditional, unsecured, and unsubordinated obligations of ICICI Bank.
 They shall at all times rank at par among themselves and with all other unsecured obligations of the bank.
-The proposed notes will be listed on the Singapore Exchange.
+The proposed notes would be listed on the Singapore stock exchange.

 The rating on the notes is subject to our review of the final issuance documentation.